What’s the project?

-We have already recruited members from Manchester, Glasgow and London to the LEAP group.
+**Update**: We have already recruited members from Manchester, Glasgow, Sussex (Brighton), Cardiff and London to the LEAP group.

-We are now looking for people aged 18+ who live in or near to Edinburgh, Sussex (Brighton) and Cardiff, as three of the six study sites currently with less LEAP representation.
+We are still looking for people aged 18+ who live in or near to Edinburgh.

-Please make sure you do live near one of these three locations before you express an interest in joining the group:
+Please make sure you do live near Edinburgh before you express an interest in joining the group.